Kikokusu/policybolt/README.md

 ---

 **Note**: This is a functional MVP with core features implemented.
 The pending work items represent the roadmap for turning this into a complete commercial SaaS product.

+## 🔄 n8n Automation Workflows

+PolicyBolt uses three main n8n workflows to handle AI-powered policy generation and GitHub integration.
+These workflows are stored in the `n8n/` folder:

+### **`policy_scan.json`**
+Monitors GitHub repositories for changes and triggers policy updates when new commits are detected.
+This workflow:
+- Receives webhook notifications from GitHub
+- Fetches project data from Supabase
+- Compares commit IDs to detect new changes
+- Triggers the repository scanning workflow when changes are found

+### **`policy_generation.json`**
+Handles the core AI-powered privacy policy generation process.
+This workflow:
+- Analyzes repository code and project configuration
+- Integrates with OpenAI GPT-4o for intelligent policy generation
+- Creates comprehensive privacy policies based on detected data patterns
+- Stores generated policies in Supabase with pending review status

+### **`github_repo_scan.json`**
+Performs deep analysis of GitHub repositories to identify privacy-relevant code patterns.
+This workflow:
+- Scans repository files for API integrations and third-party services
+- Detects data collection patterns and user tracking implementations
+- Identifies compliance requirements based on geographic targeting
+- Feeds analysis results to the policy generation workflow

+These workflows work together to provide seamless, automated privacy policy management that keeps pace with your development workflow.